ACH receives £1 million worth of funding for project

 Professor Monder Ram OBE, Director of the internationally renowned Centre for Research in Ethnic Minority Entrepreneurship at Aston University, Birmingham, adds: “This is a much-needed project by an organisation that is at the forefront of delivering innovative solutions to migrant integration.
 The emphasis on digital inclusion and the creation of high value added entrepreneurial opportunities is refreshing and will ensure that that this exciting initiative will contribute to the agenda of inclusive growth in the West Midlands and the West of England.”

-To find out more information or if you know someone or are eligible yourself to get personalised business support from our EDEBS project, please email - email@example.com
+To find out more information or to refer someone/ yourself for personalised business support via our EDEBS project, please contact...

 This project has been part funded by the European Union Asylum, Migration and Integration Fund.
 Making management of migration flows more efficient across the European Union.
 The above text reflects ACH’s views only and not those of the European Commission or the UKRA.
 In addition, neither the European Commission nor the UKRA is liable for any use that may be made of the information contained above.